nielsbasjes/yauaa/documentation/content/_index.md

 - Analyzer:
     - Improve handling of invalid ClientHints
 - New/improved detections:
   - Ecosia browser
   - Phoenix browser (has very bad ClientHints)
+  - Lookup Amazon device tags from ClientHints
+  - Report the agent version 'NULL' as '??'

 ### Version v7.25.0
 - New/improved detections: